How to Prepare an Abstract of Judgment in California

-Click here to download a pdf version of this guide.
+Click here to download a pdf version of this guide with sample form.

-This guide is intended to provide a simple description of how to prepare an Abstract of Judgment, Civil and Small Claims (Form EJ-001) in Sacramento County Superior Court.
+This guide is intended to provide a simple description of how to prepare an Abstract of Judgment, Civil and Small Claims (EJ-001) in Sacramento County Superior Court.
 Please keep in mind that each court has different requirements.
 If you believe a judgment debtor owns property in more than one county, you will have to record your abstract in each county.
-Only one Abstract of Judgment, Civil and Small Claims (Form EJ-001) needs to be recorded per county, however, even if there are multiple properties within a single county.
+Only one Abstract of Judgment, Civil and Small Claims (EJ-001) needs to be recorded per county, however, even if there are multiple properties within a single county.

 STEP 1: COMPLETE YOUR FORM

-You will need to fill out an Abstract of Judgment, Civil and Small Claims (Form EJ-001).
-Instructions are included at the end of this guide.
+Complete the Abstract of Judgment, Civil and Small Claims (EJ-001).
+Instructions are included at the end of this Guide.